Transformers (film): Plot

-The planet Cybertron was consumed by a civil war between the two Transformer factions, the Autobots led by Optimus Prime and the Decepticons led by Megatron, for the All Spark, a cube-like object that is the source of all Cybertronian life.
-The Autobots want to find the All Spark so they can use it to rebuild Cybertron and end the war, while the Decepticons want to use it to defeat the Autobots and conquer the universe.
-Megatron found the All Spark on Earth, but crash-landed in the Arctic Circle and was frozen in the ice.
+The planet Cybertron was ravaged by a civil war between two Transformer factions — the Autobots, led by Optimus Prime, and the Decepticons, led by Megatron — for the AllSpark, a cube-like object that is the source of all Cybertronian life.
+The Autobots want to find the AllSpark to rebuild Cybertron and end the war, while the Decepticons want to use it to conquer the universe.
+Megatron found the AllSpark on Earth, but crash-landed in the Arctic Circle and was frozen in the ice.
 Captain Archibald Witwicky and his crew of explorers stumbled upon Megatron in 1897.
-Captain Witwicky accidentally activates Megatron's navigational system, causing his eyeglasses to be imprinted with the coordinates of the All Spark's location.
-Sector 7, a secret United States government organization, discovers the All Spark in the Colorado River and builds the Hoover Dam around it to mask its energy emissions.
-The still-frozen Megatron is moved into this facility and is reverse engineered to advance human technology.
+Captain Witwicky accidentally activates Megatron's navigational system, causing his eyeglasses to be imprinted with the coordinates of the AllSpark's location.
+Sector 7, a secret U.S. government organization, discovers the AllSpark in the Colorado River and builds the Hoover Dam around it to mask its energy emissions.
+The still-frozen Megatron is transported into the facility and is reverse engineered to advance human technology.

-In the present day, the Decepticons—Blackout, Scorponok, Frenzy, Barricade, Starscream, Devastator and Bonecrusher—have landed on Earth and assumed the disguise of Earth vehicles plus have setup a conspiracy.
-Blackout and Scorponok attack the U.S. SOCCENT military base in Qatar and try to hack into the U.S. military network to find the location of Megatron and the All Spark.
-Their mission is thwarted when the base staff severs the network cable connections.
-While Blackout destroys the rest of the base, Scorponok chases a small group of survivors who have photographic evidence of the robots, but he is eventually repelled.
-During this battle, the military discovers its only effective weapons against the Transformers' armor are high-heat sabot rounds.
-After Blackout's failure, Frenzy infiltrates Air Force One to try again to hack into the military network, and in doing so plants a virus.
-He finds the map imprinted on Captain Witwicky's glasses, whose descendant, Sam Witwicky, intends to sell on eBay.
-Frenzy and Barricade begin tracking Sam's location.
+In the present day, the Decepticons — Blackout, Scorponok, Frenzy, Barricade, Starscream, Bonecrusher and Brawl — have landed on Earth and assumed the disguise of Earth vehicles.
+Blackout and Scorponok attack the U.S. SOCCENT military base in Qatar and try to hack into the U.S. military network to find the location of Megatron and the AllSpark, but their mission is thwarted when the base staff severs the network cable connections.
+While Blackout wrecks the rest of the base, Captain William Lennox, Sergeant Robert Epps, and their small group of survivors with photographic evidence of the robots escape the destruction.
+They are pursued by Scorponok, but he is repelled by air strikes.
+In the process, Lennox's team discovers that the only effective weapons against the Transformers' armor are high-heat sabot rounds.
+After Blackout's failure, Frenzy infiltrates Air Force One to hack into the military network and, in doing so, plants a virus.
+He finds the map imprinted on Archibald's glasses, which is owned by his descendant, Sam Witwicky, leading him and Barricade to begin tracking Sam's location in Los Angeles.